Length: 9 Weeks

-Methods of Mortise and Tenon Joinery introduces the student to one of the most basic and universal of woodworking joints.
+Methods of Mortise and Tenon Joinery introduces students to one of the most basic and universal of woodworking joints, through the construction of a Arts & Crafts-style table.
 In this course you will learn multiple methods of making mortise and tenon joints.
-These methods will include use of router and router table, mortising machine, tenoning jig and “Domino”.
-You will also learn to dimension wood with the jointer, planer, rip saw and crosscut saw.
+These methods will include use of router & router table, a mortising machine, a tenoning jig, as well as ‘loose tenon’ method.
+You will also learn to dimension wood with jointers, planers, table saws, and crosscut saws.

-Students need to bring the hardwood lumber of their choice to the first class.
-Cut list available on this page.
+Students need to bring the hardwood lumber of their choice to the first class!!
+Cut list diagram available below.